goepp/goepp.github.io/index.md

 ## Teaching

 From 2016 to 2019, I was a tutorial assistant at the Faculty of Pharmacy of the Paris Descartes University.
 I taught R programming, fundamental algebra and analysis, and introduction to probability and statistics.
+In 2021, I taught in the intensive week course [Machine learning in genomics](https://data-psl.github.io/intensive-week-genomics/).

 ## Contact